dwz92/Analyzing-the-impact-of-social-class-on-authors-writings/README.md

 ## Files structure

--   `inputs/` holds the `data/` directory with original dataset, `llm/` directory with llm usage, and `sketch` directory with the sketch for dataset and observation.
+-   `data/` holds the `raw_data/` directory with original text, `analysis_data` directory with the cleaned dataset.
--   `outputs/` contains the `paper/` directory featuring the paper's PDF, the R Markdown script, and sourced references and `data/` directory with cleaned dataset.
+-   `other` holds the `llm/` directory with llm usage, and `sketch` directory with the sketch for dataset and observation.
--   `scripts/` contains the R script employed for data cleaning, simulation, and testing.
+-   `paper/` directory featuring the paper's PDF, the R Markdown script, and sourced references.
--   `replications/` holds the `plots/` folder with replicated plots, and `scripts/` directory that contains R script employed for replicating the plots.
+-   `scripts/` contains the R script employed for data cleaning, simulation, modelling and testing.

 ## LLM Usage